oliverjeffcote-oss/tdd_golden_square/recipe_count_words.md

 """
 Given a sentence of 3 words
-It returns the full sentence of 3 words
+It returns 3
 """
-make_snippet("Let's go party") => ["Let's go party"]
+count_words("Let's go party") => 3

 """
-Given a sentence of 5 words
+Given a sentence of 25 words including punctuation
-It returns the full sentence of 5 words
+It returns the full sentence of 25 words
 """
-make_snippet("Today I went to work.") => ["Today I went to work."]
+count_words("Today I went to the shop and bought 5 things: a bunch of grapes, some greek yoghurt, blueberries, a jar of honey, and some granola.") => 25

 """
-Given a sentence of more than 5 words
-The returned sentence contains ... at the end
+Given an empty string
+It returns 0
 """
-make_snippet("Today I went to work and handed in a project") => ["Today I went to work..."]
+count_words("") => 0

 """
-Given a sentence of more than 5 words
+Given a string of numbers
-It returns only the first five words with ... at the end
+It returns 0
 """
-make_snippet("Today I went to work and handed in a project") => ["Today I went to work..."]
+count_words("547 1224 988") => 0

 """
-Given an empty string
+Given a string of numbers and words
-It returns an empty string
+It returns the correct number of words without numbers included
 """
-make_snippet("") => ""
+count_words("547 and 1224 or 988") => 2

 """
+Given a string of special characters
+It returns 0
+"""
+count_words("@£$ &*$ !!!") => 0

+"""
+Given a sentence that contains special characters as words Returns the correct result without including the special character words in the count
+"""
+count_words("Today I went to work and handed in a project !!!") => 10

+"""
 Given an input of None
-It throws an error with the message "No sentence provided."
+It throws an error with the message "Error: No input given."
 """
-extract_uppercase(None) => "No sentence provided."
+extract_uppercase(None) => "Error: No input given."
 ```
 _Encode each example as a test.
 You can add to the above list as you go._